 The exported configuration data is written to a number of JSON-formatted files.
 The files are arranged in a hierarchy of global and realm configuration data.

 To export encrypted password values in the configuration files you must generate and install a transport key.
-See "Creating Transport Keys".
+See "Create Transport Keys to Export Configuration Data".

 Usage: